 In total, 108 people participated and achieved an average of 9,460 steps per day.
 Combined, that's 25,464 miles, more than enough to walk Earth's circumference!

 One of our most popular wellness programs is yoga.
-Julie Kelly-Smith, an interior designer, offers weekly yoga classes in our Albuquerque office, converting our largest conference room into studio space.
+In-house certified yoga instructors offer weekly yoga classes in our Albuquerque office, converting our largest conference room into studio space.
 In nice spring, summer, and fall weather, she teaches outside under the cottonwood trees – converting our picnic and barbecue deck into a yogi paradise.

 "One of the best things about yoga is taking the time to refocus the mind for the students, and the teacher.
 At D/P/S, our job day-to-day can take us to a variety of places – car trips to project meetings and jobsite visits, standing for long periods, or being sedentary behind a computer.
 Having the ability to end the day with fluid movement in a challenging yoga class is a beautiful way to re-oxygenate the blood.